eaamankwah/Operationalizing-Machine-Learning-using-Azure/README.md

 ## **Step 4 - Enable Logging**

 **Enabled Application insight**
-Application Insights was enabled in Azure service to monitor the performance and healthr of web applications.
-Events such as business domain or application runtime and matrics such as values of measurements taken at speficic time intervals relating to application runtime, infrastructure performnce or user,s resource usage  were monitored.
+Application Insights was enabled in Azure service to monitor the performance and health of web applications.
+Events such as business domain or application runtime and matrics such as values of measurements taken at specific time intervals relating to application runtime, infrastructure performance or user's resource usage  were monitored.

 The provided python logs.py script was edited by turning on the Application insights for deployed endpoint and to retrieve the logs.
 The following image indicate that the endpoint section in Azure ML Studio providing Application Insights was enabled as "True"